Chart Color Schemes

 Health outcomes in Clifton Springs are marginally below the national average with common health conditions slightly more prevalent than average across both younger and older age cohorts

-Clifton Springs shows below-average health outcomes based on AreaSearch's assessment.
+Clifton Springs shows below-average health indicators based on AreaSearch's assessment as of March 2022.

-Mortality rates and chronic condition prevalence are higher than average for both younger and older age groups.
-Private health cover is relatively low at approximately 51% of the total population (around 3,820 people).
-The most common medical conditions are arthritis and mental health issues, affecting 11.3% and 9.6% of residents respectively.
-Conversely, 59.9% of residents report no medical ailments, compared to 63.4% in the rest of Victoria.
-Working-age population faces significant health challenges due to high chronic condition rates.
-Clifton Springs has a higher proportion of seniors aged 65 and over at 25.9%, compared to 23.9% in the rest of Victoria.
-Health outcomes among seniors are above average, with national rankings even higher than those for the general population.
+Mortality rates and chronic condition prevalence were found to be slightly higher than average across both younger and older age groups.
+Private health cover was relatively low at approximately 51% of the total population of around 3,820 people in the area, compared to Regional Vic's 54%.
+The most common medical conditions were arthritis (11.3%) and mental health issues (9.6%).
+Meanwhile, 59.9% of residents declared themselves completely clear of medical ailments, compared to 63.4% across Regional Vic.
+The working-age population faces notable health challenges due to elevated chronic condition rates.
+Clifton Springs has a higher proportion of seniors aged 65 and over at 26.1% (1,945 people), compared to Regional Vic's 23.9%.
+Health outcomes among seniors are above average, with national rankings even higher than the general population.

 Frequently Asked Questions - Health